cww0614/ti-lisp/docs/semant.md

   callable objects.
 Callable objects have `function<return type, min arg number max arg number>` as their type signature, while non-callable objects simply have type `value`.
-- void: for `set!` and `define` statements, I decide that they will not return any values, and their return values will be of type `void`.
-Whenever we want to use a value of `void` type, the compiler should raise an error.
 - any: when types cannot be determined at compile time, like arguments in `lambda`, variables will be assigned `any` type, and type checking is totally ignored for `any` type variables.